5l1v3r1/Sonarr-wiki/Disable Drone Factory Folder Scanning.md

 ## Disable Drone Factory Folder Scanning ##

-You can disable drone factory folder scanning via the advanced setting "Drone Factory Interval" on the download client settings page, by setting it to zero.
+You can disable Drone Factory folder scanning via the advanced setting "Drone Factory Interval" on the download client settings page, by setting it to zero.

 ## Post Processing Script ##

-You can configure your download client to run a script to send a command to NzbDrone's API instructing it to run a scan on the drone factory folder.
+You can configure your download client to run a script to send a command to Sonarr's API instructing it to run a scan on the Drone Factory folder.

 The script will need to send a POST with a JSON body as described here: [Command](Command#downloadedepisodesscancommand)